Hive-Systems/pyfair/docs/calculation_details.rst

     =
     0.66

-This is then assigned to a vector for the sake of computational consistency.
+This scalar is then assigned to a vector for the sake of computational consistency.

 .. math::